 If you want to remove a parameter, click the trashcan icon on the left-hand side of the parameter.

 Finally, you can set the type of the function’s return value

 - Integer Array

 - String Array

 These types are consistent across all supported take-home project languages.
 These same types are enabled for both parameter types and return types.

-Test cases are the expected inputs and outputs you expect to see from a candidate’s solution.
-They contain expected input values and output values.
+Next you’ll add the inputs and expected outputs you expect to see from a candidate’s solution.

 Each test case also includes a toggle of whether to make it visible to the candidate or not.
 Non-visible test cases are not shown to candidates but are still tested against the candidate code and reported to the interviewer in playback mode.